olifrost/nfn/_posts/2018-03-09-lonely-blind-cats-see-string.md

 title: Blind Kittens See String For The First Time
 image: /img/blind-cat.jpg
 tags: Breakthroughs
-description:  The life-changing implant could be available publically.
+description:  A life changing implant could soon be available publicly.
 ---

 Missy, Tiger, and Coco were born with a genetic disease that left them blind at birth.